-Located at the north-east of the city of Paris, Pierrefonds castle has been admired well and visited by thousands of tourists every year.
+Located in the north-east of the city of Paris, Pierrefonds castle has been admired well and visited by thousands of tourists every year.
 It still has some of the defensive architectures from the Middle Ages.
 Eventually, it started to damage, but it was restored in the 19th century.
 You can still witness most of the original charm of this castle.

 Château de Fontainebleau

-The Château de Fontainebleau housed the Emperors and French Kings for over 700 years at the Southeast of Paris.
+The Château de Fontainebleau housed the Emperors and French Kings for over 700 years in the Southeast of Paris.
 The interior, architecture, grounds, and art are the cross-sections of the history of France.
 It has got something from each new ruler.
 This pile was the best residence in the early 1800s.

-In the guided tours, you will witness the apartments of Emperor, along with his study where he used to work.
+In the guided tours, you will witness the apartments of the Emperor, along with his study where he used to work.
 Decorated and overseen by Henry II and Francis I in the 1500s, the exclusive Renaissance Rooms are worth for you to enter alone.

 Château de Chenonceau

 Château de Chenonceau is such a magnificent palace since the Renaissance era, and it was built on arches around River Cher.
 It is undoubtedly the second most visited castle after Versailles.
 It is alone a unique setting and is also connected to major medieval figures.
 Diane de Poitiers was the most popular and admired figures of King Henry II, and the king gifted it to this palace.

 English audio guide will tell you all the historical facts of this palace before you find a quiet place in the mighty grounds, including a maze, parterres, small farm full of donkeys, and woods for the picnic.